 Act 2: Interpolation

 Through the wall, a peep-hole beckons.
 Viewing through a camera eyepiece, the visitor sees a figure measuring natural wonders anthropomorphically.
+The poem available through the headphones is by the artist.
 The performer is Leslie Seiters.

 return to: La Medida page one